H4x0rSpooky/mk7-pid-grabber/README.md

 Create a folder on your system's sd card: `sd:luma/plugins/<Title ID >/`.

 Use the the following `Title ID` depending on your version:
-**USA**: `0004000000030800`
+- **USA**: `0004000000030800`
-**EUR**: `0004000000030700`
+- **EUR**: `0004000000030700`
-**JPN**: `0004000000030600`
+- **JPN**: `0004000000030600`

 > [!NOTE]
 > There are more versions however those are the most common ones.
-If yours isn't included in this, find it through `FBI` under installed titles or [3dsdb](https://3dsdb.com/).
+If yours isn't included in this, find it through `FBI` under installed titles or check out [3dsdb](https://3dsdb.com/).

-Once that's done, place the `mk7-pid-grabber.3gx` file into the folder you just created.
+Once that's done, simply place the `mk7-pid-grabber.3gx` file into the folder you just created.

 While you're in thr HOME-menu, open the `Rosalina Menu`.
 The key combination to enter it is `L + DPad Down + Select`.
 Navigate to the `Plugin Loader`, press `A` on it once to change it to `Enabled` and go to `Save Settings`.
 After that, simply close the menu again and launch your game.
 It should flash blue once, which indicates that the plugin has successfully been loaded.
-If that doesn't occur, you did something wrong and should go through these steps once more.
+If that doesn't occur, you did something wrong and should go through these steps again.

-The default menu activator for `CTRPF` is `Select`, this is the creators' choice however.
+The default menu activator for `CTRPF` is `Select`, this is the creators' choice.

 # How to build the project
 > [!NOTE]